manojvsj/gcp-data-engineering-projects/README.md

    - Set the `GOOGLE_APPLICATION_CREDENTIALS` environment variable to point to the downloaded JSON key file:
      ```bash
      export GOOGLE_APPLICATION_CREDENTIALS="/path/to/your/service-account-file.json"
      ```
+### Kaggle API Key

+1. **Create a Kaggle Account:**
+   - Go to [Kaggle](https://www.kaggle.com/) and create an account if you don't have one.

+2. **Generate API Key:**
+   - Navigate to your Kaggle account settings by clicking on your profile picture and selecting "Account".
+   - Scroll down to the "API" section and click on "Create New API Token".
+This will download a `kaggle.json` file containing your API credentials.

+3. **Set Up API Key:**
+   - Place the `kaggle.json` file in the `~/.kaggle/` directory.
+You may need to create this directory if it doesn't exist:
+     ```bash
+     mkdir -p ~/.kaggle
+     mv ~/Downloads/kaggle.json ~/.kaggle/
+     chmod 600 ~/.kaggle/kaggle.json
+     ```

 1. Clone the repository: